Canada was born here

-150 years ago, a small group of elected officials gathered in Charlottetown, Prince Edward Island.
-They were meeting to discuss the possibility of uniting three Maritime jurisdictions, but representatives also appeared at the conference to raise a broader issue, and sow the seed of a concept to establish a larger union and create a country.
+In 1864, a small group of elected officials gathered in Charlottetown, Prince Edward Island.
+They were meeting to discuss the possibility of uniting three Maritime jurisdictions.
+Representatives also appeared at the conference to raise a broader issue and sow the seed of a concept to establish a larger union and create a country.
 This historic event of 1864 led to the founding of Canada.